auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 points.
 PHKDF has a synchronization point every round.

 PBKDF2 xors the blocks `U 1 ^ U 2 ^ ... ^ U c` to generate its final output
 block.
-The G3P does the same, but then it derives two cryptographically independent keys from the result:
+The G3P does the same, but starts at zero, computes one additional round, and then derives two cryptographically independent keys from the results:

     c = (number of PHKDF rounds, ideally ~20000 or so) sumT = T 0 ^ T 1 ^ ... ^ T c